 Patsy performs a 35-day engagement from November 23 to December 28 at the Mint Casino's Merri-Mint Theater in Las Vegas, Nevada.
-She is generously compensated, and uses it to remodel her "dream home" to her lavish and exacting specifications.
+She is generously compensated and uses the money to remodel her "dream home" to her lavish and exacting specifications.